CityOfZion/props/README.md

 ### parameters

-Smart Contracts present a number of unique features when treated as packages.
+Smart contracts present a number of unique features when treated as packages.
 One of these features is the mutability of storage.
 Two of the included PROPS: `collection`, and `generator` leverage user-defined constants.
 The parameters directory includes a number of examples of these constants, which can be pre-loaded into the contract using some included setup scripts.
 They are good references to developers who want to use the collection and generator contracts.